runthings-dev/runthings-wc-order-departments/readme.md

 ## AutomateWoo Integration

 This plugin provides complete AutomateWoo integration, allowing you to create sophisticated workflows based on department assignments.
-The integration includes custom actions, triggers, and rules specifically designed for department-based automation.
+The integration includes custom actions, triggers, rules, and variables specifically designed for department-based automation.

-**Department Assignment Timing**: This plugin assigns departments immediately during order processing using the product/category rules you configure in the taxonomy screens.
+**Department Assignment Timing Tip**: This plugin assigns departments immediately during order processing using the product/category rules you configure in the taxonomy screens.
 This happens early enough to affect WooCommerce's core systems like email sending.
 AutomateWoo workflows run later in the process, so relying solely on AutomateWoo actions for department assignment would be too late to override WooCommerce's built-in emails and other core functionality.

 **Using AutomateWoo for Email Handling**: If you prefer to handle all emails through AutomateWoo workflows instead of the built-in email routing:

-1. Leave department email addresses blank for each department
-2. Disable WooCommerce's default admin emails
+1. Disable WooCommerce's default admin emails
-3. Use AutomateWoo's email actions with department triggers for full control
+2. Use AutomateWoo's email actions with department triggers for full control

 This approach gives you the flexibility to use AutomateWoo's advanced email features (templates, conditions, delays, etc.) while still benefiting from automatic department assignment.